 The right accommodation for you may not even be a hotel.
 Have you ever considered the alternatives?

 Maybe you should.
-Your budget may just love you for it, and your travel experiences may be a little more precious as well.
+Your budget may just love you for it, and your travel experiences may be a little more meaningful as well.

-In this article I will be covering the types of accommodation I have experienced and recommended (and not recommend) and why.
+In this article I will be covering the types of accommodation I have experienced and recommended (and not recommend) and why, as well as accommodation that I would like to try in the future.

 No time to read this now?
 Save it to Pinterest to enjoy later.